Bdunning6/Movie-Theater-Industry-Correlation-Project/README.md

 ![Df Tail](https://user-images.githubusercontent.com/115194266/211174541-fab3bd72-51e2-4408-9600-b6af85bec25b.JPG)

 ## Data Cleaning
-Before any meaningfuly analysis can begin, we should detect any missing values and clean the data.
+Beginning the data cleaning process by detecting missing values and summing them up based upon their column.
 ![image](https://user-images.githubusercontent.com/115194266/211684627-fbcaacf2-343d-4608-b3b5-0d78198ea77e.png)
 We can see there are 11 columns with missing values.
 Most of the columns have a relatively small amount of missing values besides the budget column.
 After doing a bit of research to find out why there were missing values, the owner of the Kaggle data stated that some of information for the movies on IMDB were blank.
 We will be using a few impuation methods in order to fill in these values.
 We need to first look at the data types before we move foward with any sort of imputation.
 ![image](https://user-images.githubusercontent.com/115194266/211686216-52ae2ac4-15c6-4655-b78f-ad343df6b2da.png)